 Fosfomycin, or phosphonomycin, was discovered in 1969 as a product of Streptomycetes and Pseudomonas syringae [21].
 It is a low molecular weight (138 kDa) polar compound that has two unusual features in its configuration: an epoxy ring responsible for its antibiotic activity and a direct carbon-phosphorus link.
 It is available principally as a disodium salt for parenteral administration, or as a trometamine salt for oral consumption, and it has a broad spectrum of activity against a wide range of Gram-positive and Gram-negative bacteria.
-A small number of species are naturally resistant to fosfomycin, including M. tuberculosis, V. sheri and C. trachomatis [22].
+A small number of species are naturally resistant to fosfomycin, including Acinetobacter baumannii, Stenotrophomonas maltophilia, Staphlococcus capitis, Staphlococcus saprophyticus, ycobacterium tuberculosis, Vibrio sheri and Chlamydia trachomatis [22].

-Fosfomycin exerts its bactericidal effects by acting as an analog of phosphoenolpyruvate, binding and inhibiting the cytosolic enzyme MurA (N-acetylglucoasmine enolpyruvate transferase) that is involved in the formation of the initial cell-wall peptidoglycan chain.
-Uptake into susceptible bacteria is mediated by the glycerol-3-phosphate and hexose phosphate update transport systems [23].
+Fosfomycin exerts its bactericidal effects by acting as an analog of phosphoenolpyruvate, binding and inhibiting the cytosolic enzyme MurA (UDP-N-acetylglucoasmine enolpyruvyl transferase) that is involved in the formation of the initial cell-wall peptidoglycan chain.
+Uptake into susceptible bacteria is mediated by the glycerol-3-phosphate and hexose phosphate uptake transport systems [23].
 Resistance to fosfomycin may originate at a chromosomal level leading to the loss or reduction in the number of uptake transporters (insertional mutations or inactivating mutations [24]), reduced affinity of the target enzyme MurA (single amino acid substitution [24]) or production of fosfomycin-modifying enzymes that render the drug inactive [22].

 Figure 1 shows a schematic outline of the mechanism of action and resistance mechanisms towards fosfomycin.